Vyral/joe-gabriel-recruiting/_posts/2022-03-31-what-comes-next-for-new-agents.md

 {% include excerpt.html %}

 It’s very easy to get overwhelmed when you first join the real estate industry.
-There’s a big learning curve—you have to figure out so many different programs and applications over the days and weeks of your courses.
+There’s a big learning curve; you have to figure out so many different programs and applications throughout your courses.
 However, at Team Gabriel, we have a list of onboarding activities that will give you a sense of direction once you’ve been licensed.

-After you join a team or brokerage, the next thing we advise you to do is start creating a database. **Create a spreadsheet that includes a couple hundred names of people who know, like, and trust you,** such as your friends, family, work acquaintances, and social media connections.
-You should also include contact information like their phone numbers, physical addresses, and email addresses.
+After you join a team or brokerage, the next thing we advise you to do is start creating a database. **Create a spreadsheet that includes a few hundred names of people who know, like, and trust you,** such as your friends, family, work acquaintances, and social media connections.
+You should also include contact information like their phone numbers, mailing addresses, and email addresses.

 {% include pullquote.html %}

 Once you’ve added everyone to your list, you’ll be able to start your database.
-This list is vital; with it, you can send out a letter to them all announcing your real estate career.
+This list is vital.
+You can start your communication with your database by sending out a letter announcing your real estate career.
 After all, you don’t want to be a secret agent.
 Make sure that everyone on your contact list knows you’re ready to be their real estate resource.

 We have a list of ideas on how and where to obtain names and contact information for your database.
 If you’d like a copy of that list or have any questions, don’t hesitate to reach out to us by phone or email.
 We’re happy to help.